boazbk/tcs/lec_02_representation.md

 Once we can represent numbers and lists of numbers, then we can also represent _vectors_ (which are just lists of numbers).
 Similarly, we can represent lists of lists, and thus, in particular, can represent _matrices_.
-To represent an image, we can represent the color at each pixel by a list of three numbers corresponding to the intensity of Red, Green and Blue.^[We can restrict to three primary colors since ([most](https://en.wikipedia.org/wiki/Tetrachromacy)) humans only have three types of cones in their retinas.
-We would have needed 16 primary colors to represent colors visible to the [Mantis Shrimp](https://goo.gl/t7JBfC).]
+To represent an image, we can represent the color at each pixel by a list of three numbers corresponding to the intensity of Red, Green and Blue.
+(We can restrict to three primary colors since [most](https://en.wikipedia.org/wiki/Tetrachromacy) humans only have three types of cones in their retinas; we would have needed 16 primary colors to represent colors visible to the [Mantis Shrimp](https://goo.gl/t7JBfC).)
 Thus an image of $n$ pixels would be represented by a list of $n$ such length-three lists.
-A video can be represented as a list of images.^[Of course these representations are rather wasteful and [much](https://en.wikipedia.org/wiki/JPEG) [more](https://goo.gl/Vs8UhU) compact representations are typically used for images and videos, though this will not be our concern in this book.]
+A video can be represented as a list of images.
+Of course these representations are rather wasteful and [much](https://en.wikipedia.org/wiki/JPEG) [more](https://goo.gl/Vs8UhU) compact representations are typically used for images and videos, though this will not be our concern in this book.

 ### Representing graphs